NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 Assemblies with the name "NLog*.dll", like "NLog.CustomTarget.dll" are now loaded automatically.
 This assembly should be in the same folder as NLog.dll.
 Of course you can load NLog extentions manually with the [`<Extensions>` config]( https://github.com/nlog/nlog/wiki/How-to-write-a-Target#how-to-use-the-newly-created-target)

-##Added Eventlog.EntryType

-When writing to the Eventlogger, NLog would write to `Information`, `Warning` or `Error` entrytype, depending on the level.
-This is now layoutable and gives the opportunity to write also a `FailureAudit` or `SuccessAudit` and/or use it with conditions.

 ##AllEventProperties layout renderer

 A new layout renderer that outputs all of the event's properties.
 Format and separator can be manually configured.